 Do not wait until you have problems, stop them before they start!
 It took 50 years to figure out that smoking cigarettes is bad for you.
 How long do you think it will be until people figure out putting bleaches and ammonia on their head is also bad?

 If your hair dye even contains a small amount of ammonia or bleach it is still bad.
 I had a friend that said he only smoked a few cigarettes a week.
 Does it matter if it is one or 100?
 NO!
 It is still bad for your lungs.
 So do not be fooled by adding vitamins to your ammonia or bleach!
 Ammonia and bleach is still bad for you regardless!

 Our black hair dye is good for you!
 Now repeat after me: Henna and Indigo are good for my scalp and hair!

 - Ends split ends

 Indigo is used for blue jeans and food coloring FD&C Blue No. 2 in the USA or E132 in Europe.
 It comes from a plant called genus Indigofera, or from woad (Isatis tinctoria) and dyer’s knotweed.
 Most other Indigo is produced from synthetics.

-Some have a one step process we recommend a 2 step process.
+Some have a one-step process we recommend a two-step process.
 The more you use henna and indigo the longer the dye will last.
 This is usually the fact of all of the chemicals leaving your body and your hair having more protein to bond to.